 How to Cope When You Know Your Elderly Parent is Dying Soon

 "What can I do to help?"
-Its the question family members ask most when an elderly parent's death is near.
+Is the question family members ask most when an elderly parent's death is near.
 The illness and decline of someone close to you, especially as the end draws near, is one of the most testing times in your life.

 While there is no single formula to follow during this bittersweet time, you can take steps that will enable you to provide support to your loved one without feeling unnecessarily frightened or burdened by stress and anxiety.
-Here are some tips.

 "Don't ask me how to help."
 Although asking how you can help might be your first instinct, instead try to anticipate ways in which you can be useful.
 Your loved one is embroiled in an immense crisis, and he may not be able to identify or articulate the areas in which he needs help.
 It's also possible that he might feel uncomfortable asking for aid.
 So if you see a way in which you can help, just do it.
 Make a meal.
 Clean your loved one's bathroom.
 Your foresight and initiative will be greatly appreciated.